As a project manager you have zero formal authority but full responsibility.

 My question to you

 Was this article helpful to you?
 And which of the techniques are you going to apply next?
 I am curious to hear.
-Leave a comment below.
+Send me a note on LinkedIn.

 Author